unnatiash27/Mern-Recipe-Finder/README.md

 ## Features

--User can search for recipes using keywords, ingredients or cuisine.
+-Users can search for recipes using keywords, ingredients or cuisine.

--User can create an account and save recipes for future reference.
+-Users can create an account and save recipes for future reference.

--user can find recipes based on ingredients
+-users can find recipes based on ingredients or cuisine

 ## Installation